Wilson Betemit: Tampa Bay Rays

-Betemit signed a minor league deal with the Tampa Bay Rays on February 6, 2014.
-Betemit failed to make the Rays Opening Day roster but accepted his outright assignment to AAA.

-In July 2014 he joined the Rays' Triple-A affiliate Durham Bulls.
-On August 10, 2014, his team lost to the Buffalo Bisons.
-He became a free agent after the 2014 season.
+Betemit signed a minor league contract with the Tampa Bay Rays on February 6, 2014.
+Betemit failed to make the Rays' Opening Day roster but accepted his outright assignment to Triple-A. In July, he joined the Rays' Triple-A affiliate Durham Bulls.
+On August 10, Betemit team lost to the Buffalo Bisons.
+He became a free agent after the season.

-2015 season

-On February 2, Betemit was suspended 50 games for using Performance-Enhancing Drugs (PEDs).
+On February 2, 2015, Betemit was suspended 50 games for using Performance-Enhancing Drugs (PEDs), and ultimately did not join a team during the year.

 Olmecas de Tabasco

-On April 12, 2016, Betemit signed with the Olmecas de Tabasco of the Mexican Baseball League.
-He was released on May 10, 2016.
+On April 12, 2016, Betemit signed with the Olmecas de Tabasco of the Mexican League.
+He played in 12 games for Tabasco, batting .146/.196/.167 with no home runs and five RBI.
+Betemit was released by the Olmecas on May 10.

 Coaching career

-Betemit was named as the hitting coach for the DSL Royals for the 2019 season.
+Betemit was named as the hitting coach for the Dominican Summer League Royals for the 2019 season.

+In 2025, Betemit was named hitting coach for the Arizona Complex League Royals, the rookie-level affiliate of the Kansas City Royals.

 Pronunciation of last name

 The pronunciation of Betemit's last name has been debated by baseball broadcasters and fans.
 Betemit has stated that he pronounces his name the way it is pronounced in his native Dominican Republic, i.e. "Bay-tah-mee", not "Bet-eh-mitt" ("the 't' is silent," he explains).
 However, Betemit has also said that he does not especially care that many American baseball broadcasters have "Americanized" his name by pronouncing the "t".

-In an interview in 2006, Atlanta Braves announcer Joe Simpson related that he had asked Betemit about halfway through that season how to pronounce his name, and when told the answer, apologized to him, saying, "I've been pronouncing your name wrong all this time, but I'm gonna pronounce it right from now on!"
+In an interview in 2006, Atlanta Braves announcer Joe Simpson relayed that he had asked Betemit about halfway through that season how to pronounce his name, and when told the answer, apologized to him, saying, "I've been pronouncing your name wrong all this time, but I'm gonna pronounce it right from now on!"